Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-09-bundling.md

 Then there's NodeJS.
 Node is a server environment that uses the JS language.

-It doesn't support the API used by the borwser.
+It doesn't support the API used by the browser.
 Ever notice `fetch()` is missing?

 <!-- > -->